fastvideo/gpu-camera-sample/README.md

 * JPEG / MJPEG encoding
 * Output to monitor
 * Export from GPU to CPU memory
-* Storage of compressed data to SSD or streaming via FFmpeg RTSP (optional)
+* Storage of compressed data to SSD or streaming via FFmpeg RTSP

 Processing is done on NVIDIA GPU to speedup the performance.
 The software could also work with raw images in PGM format and you can utilize these images for testing or if you don't have a camera or if your camera is not supported.
 More info about that project you can find <a href="https://www.fastcompression.com/blog/gpu-software-machine-vision-cameras.htm" target="_blank">here</a>.